mitre/microsoft-365-foundations-cis-baseline/README.md

 Additionally both Heimdall applications can be deployed via docker, kubernetes, or the installation packages.
 ## Check Overview

-### M365 Services
+### Microsoft 365 Services

-This profile evaluates the M365 CIS Benchmark compliance of the following M365 administrative centers by evaluating their setting configurations:
+This profile evaluates the Microsoft 365 CIS Benchmark compliance of the following Microsoft 365 administrative centers by evaluating their setting configurations:

 - Microsoft 365 Admin Center
 - Microsoft 365 Defender